Pump-Threshold-Free Frequency Comb via Cavity Floquet Engineering: Results

-We further demonstrate the effect of modulation strength for the \( \Delta_\mathrm{p} = -\omega_m \) case with \( P_\mathrm{p} = 0 \, \mathrm{dBm} \), shown in Fig. \ref{fig4}\textbf{c}.
-As the modulation strength increases, the Floquet cavity's ability to scatter photons into higher-order sidebands strengthens, resulting in a decrease in the intensity of the peak at \( m = 0 \) and an increase in the intensities of peaks at \( m = \pm 1, \pm 2, \dots \).
+We demonstrate the effect of modulation strength for the $ \Delta_\mathrm{p} = -\omega_\mathrm{m} $ case with $ P_\mathrm{p} = 0~\mathrm{dBm} $, shown in Fig.~\ref{fig4}\textbf{c}.
+As the modulation strength increases, the Floquet cavity's ability to scatter photons into higher-order sidebands strengthens, resulting in a decrease in the intensity of the peak at $ m = 0 $ and an increase in the intensities of peaks at $ m = \pm 1, \pm 2, \dots $.
 With further increase in modulation strength, the intensity of the lower-order sidebands stabilizes and begins to decrease, while the effect of higher-order sidebands becomes more pronounced.
-At higher \( P_\mathrm{d} \) values, it is noteworthy that the intensity of \( m = -1 \) exhibits an anomalous increase.
-This deviation is due to the \( m = -1 \) mode overlapping with the pump signal, preventing it from following the expected intensity decrease in sync with \( m = +1 \).
-Further details of the frequency combs and numerical simulations can be found in Supplementary Note V.
+At higher $P_\mathrm{d}$ values, the intensity of the $m=-1$ mode exhibits an anomalous increase due to its spectral overlap with the pump tone.
+We also observe an asymmetry between the two sets of sidebands, which is an intrinsic feature of the Floquet cavity frequency comb resulting from the finite pump detuning ($\Delta_\mathrm{p} \neq 0$).